Sutapa Basu: Early life and education

 Basu was born in Bankura, West Bengal.
+Her father, Lt Col Subrata Bose, was an officer in the army and her mother, Susmita Bose, was a homemaker.
 She graduated from Convent of Jesus and Mary at Ambala.
-She completed graduation with Honours in English Literature from Visvabharati University, Santiniketan and post graduation from HN Bahuguna University, Uttarakhand.
+She completed graduation with Honours in English Literature from Visvabharati University, Santiniketan and Post Graduation in English Literature from HN Bahuguna University, Uttarakhand.
 She also holds a teaching degree from Maharaja Sayaji Rao University, Vadodara.

-Sutapa has worked with Oxford University Press, Encyclopædia Britannica and Readomania.
-She lives in Delhi with her husband, an ex-Army Colonel.
+She lives in Delhi with her husband, Col. Satchit Kumar Basu, an ex-Army officer and family.